exsitu-projects/WildOS/doc/md/installing.md

 Installing the WildOS server
 --------
-After you have checked out WildOS from the [git repository](https://bitbucket.org/mblinsitu/wildos), the [SVN repository](https://www.lri.fr/svn/in-situ/code/WILD/WildOS) or extracted it from the archive, you need to finalize the installation as follows:
+After you have checked out WildOS from the [GitHub repository](https://github.com/exsitu-projects/WildOS) or the [BitBucket repository](https://bitbucket.org/mblinsitu/wildos), you need to finalize the installation as follows:

 	% cd WildOS/server
 	% npm install